List of heads of government under Austrian emperors: Charles I & IV (1916–1918)

 This is a list of heads of government under Emperor Charles I of Austria.
 Charles was born on 17 August 1887 and died on 1 April 1922, his imperial reign lasted from 21 November 1916 to 11 November 1918.
 His predecessor was Franz Joseph I. Since the Austro-Hungarian Empire dissolved and the monarchy abolished on 11 November 1918 Charles was the last Austrian emperor and thus not succeeded.

-Five ministers-president of Cisleithania and five prime Ministers of the Kingdom of Hungary have served under the reign of Emperor Charles I.
+Five minister-presidents of Cisleithania and five prime ministers of the Kingdom of Hungary have served under the reign of Emperor Charles I.